 The very basic workflow is that you will be contacted by a company that wants to or already sells ad space on your website.
 They will tell you exactly what you need to add to your ads.txt file.
 When you know them and agree that they can sell ads on your site then you just put that information into the file and all should be fine.

 You have two options to create the ads.txt file on WordPress.
 Either do it manually or use a plugin.

-Using our Advanced Ads plugin, you can manage the content of your ads.txt file without writing any files.
-It even adds the correct entry for AdSense automatically.
+Using our Advanced Ads plugin, you can manage the content of your ads.txt file without editing any code.
+It even adds the correct ads.txt AdSense code automatically.

-- Install and activate Advanced Ads, find the instructions on https://wpadvancedads.com/manual/how-to-install-advanced-ads/
+- Install and activate Advanced Ads as described here

 - Go to Advanced Ads > Settings > General > Ads.txt and enter the content of the file

 - Save the settings

 - if Advanced Ads recognizes a third-party ads.txt, it offers you to import the entries and replace the file